kevinstewart1/tcpdump/README.md

   <br />
 <br/>
-Now, I'll note down the job ID of the above process (637). <br/> Next, I will execute a "dig" command.
-The dig command is a utility used to query a specific DNS server (in this case 8.8.8.8), asking it for the A record for the specified domain (in this case "example.com").
+Now, I'll note down the job ID of the above process (637). <br/> Next, I will execute a "dig" command: "dig @8.8.8.8 A example.com"
  <br/>
-"dig @8.8.8.8 A example.com"
+The dig command is a utility used to query a specific DNS server (in this case 8.8.8.8), asking it for the A record for the specified domain (in this case "example.com").
 <br/>
 <img src="https://i.imgur.com/gsmAEhy.png" height="60%" width="60%"
   <br/>